rajatslakhina/AI-Knowledge/article_11_aisfd_claude_code_2x 2.md

 ## Introduction

-Andrej Karpathy described a shift in early 2026 that resonated across the engineering community: he'd gone from **80% manual coding + 20% agents** to **80% agent coding + 20% edits and touchups** in a matter of weeks — noting that the change felt more like a threshold crossed than a gradual transition.
+Andrej Karpathy put it bluntly in early 2026: he went from **80% manual coding + 20% agents** to **80% agent coding + 20% edits and touchups** in a matter of weeks.
 He wasn't alone.
 The inflection point was real, and for most developers it arrived with two things happening simultaneously: Claude Code 2.x's architectural maturation, and Claude Sonnet 4.6 matching near-Opus quality at Sonnet pricing.

 This article is the practical guide that sits at the intersection of those two things.
 It covers: